How to Build a Bed Frame Out of Wood: A Comprehensive Guide

 4. Detail the Joinery

-• Decide on the type of joints you will use.
-Common choices include butt joints, mortise, and tenon, or dovetail joints.
+• Decide on the types of joints you will use, such as butt joints, mortise and tenon, or dovetail joints.

-• Include detailed drawings of each joint, showing how the pieces will fit together.
+• Include detailed drawings of each joint, illustrating how the pieces will fit together.

 5. Plan for Support Slats